fabric/fabric/sites/docs/tutorial.rst

     1001

-What happened here? `~.Connection.sudo` checked to see if a sudo password had been loaded by the :doc:`configuration system <configuration>`.
+What happened here? `~.Connection.sudo` checked to see if a sudo password had been loaded by the :doc:`configuration system </concepts/configuration>`.
 Upon not finding one, it prompted the user (using `getpass.getpass`) to fill that value in, then set up an auto-response for use by all subsequent `~.Connection.sudo` calls.

 Transfer files